You found our guide to hosting successful workplace competitions.

 Once all the details are in order, all that remains is to step back and let the games begin.
 Employees tend to engage well with games and contests.
 Though you may need to step in to referee or encourage certain teammates to participate, chances are your teams will take the reins and run full force with the activity.
 If you book an event with a team building company, then the process will be even easier.
 A guide will shepherd your team through the activities, and you are free to join the fun or observe.

-You can learn more about facilitated activities by checking out our virtual team building events.
+You can learn more about virtual activities by checking out our post on virtual team building events.

 Step #6: Award prizes